luigilink/SPSWakeUp/README.md

 * Disable Loop Back Check - Secure Mode (backconnectionhostnames)
 * **Automatic Installation** in Task Scheduler

-Use Internet Explorer to download JS, CSS and Pictures files, Log script results in rtf file, Email nofications, Configure automatically prerequisites for a best warm-up, possibility to add or remove custom url, etc ...
+Use WebRequest from System.Net.HttpWebRequest to download JS, CSS and Pictures files, Log script results in log file, Email nofications, Configure automatically prerequisites for a best warm-up.

 This current version supports FBA and Windows Authentication (Claims, NTLM and Kerberos).

 For more details of available features [Click here!](https://github.com/luigilink/spswakeup/wiki/Features)

 ## Requirements